 - Advisement - supporting the incident command (IC) and emergency responders during all phases of operations to minimise and mitigate incident impact, and providing follow-on capability that supports mitigation measures, recovery planning and the disengagement of military units

 - Assistance - providing the IC with multifaceted operational planning support, hazard prediction modelling and decontamination support as well as assistance with interoperability among responding agencies

 Ensuring highly specialised training

-The army and air guardsmen and women who make up the highly specialised CST teams receive many months of training to ensure they build the essential skills required for their roles - be it in the areas of administration, logistics, communications, medical, operations or surveying.
+The army and air guardsmen and women who make up the highly specialized CST teams receive many months of training to ensure they build the essential skills required for their roles - from administration, logistics and communications to medical, operations and surveying.

 When considering training options for those responsible for survey, the extent to which personnel are able to confidently and effectively deploy their monitoring equipment is a crucial consideration.

 There can also be substantial benefits to be gained by providing personnel with exposure to true-to-life training scenarios that address the full spectrum of CBRN hazards and that enable them to exercise their mission essential tasks in as realistic an operating environment as possible.

 Continuing advancements in the sophistication, capability and fidelity of simulator detector technologies offer a variety of opportunities in enhancing CBRN training outcomes.

 When considering the objectives and outcomes of radiological safety training, for example, safety, licensing and administrative restrictions can often limit the realism, scale and repeatability of training exercises